stephdl/ns8-lemonldapng/README.md

 ## Configure

-Let's assume that the mattermost instance is named `lemonldapng1`.
+Let's assume that the lemonldapng instance is named `lemonldapng1`.

 Launch `configure-module`, by setting the following parameters:
 - `host`: a fully qualified domain name for the application